 The Greater Johnstown School District is a public school accredited by the NYS Education Department, serving approximately 1,600 students in universal pre-kindergarten through 12th grade.
 The dedicated staff strives to provide each child with a quality education and to foster in them the ability to be critical and creative thinkers, problem-solvers, responsible citizens and life-long learners.

-The school district consists of five buildings: Pleasant Avenue Elementary (kindergarten, first grade and second grade); Warren Street Elementary (second, third and fourth grades); Knox Middle School (fifth, sixth and seventh grades); and Johnstown High School (eighth through twelfth grades); the Knox Building (universal pre-kindergarten and central administration) and Glebe Street School, which hosts the HFM BOCES Regional PTECH (Pathways in Technology Early College High School).
+The school district consists of five buildings: Pleasant Avenue Elementary (prek, kindergarten and first grade); Warren Street Elementary (second, third and fourth grades); Knox Middle School (fifth, sixth and seventh grades); and Johnstown High School (eighth through twelfth grades); and Glebe Street School, which hosts the HFM BOCES Regional PTECH (Pathways in Technology Early College High School).

 All of our buildings are carefully maintained, with well-equipped media centers and computer labs.
 The Knox complex boasts the venerable Knox Field, an interscholastic stadium featuring lights and a field turf surface, suitable for a wide variety of athletic events.
-Johnstown Junior-Senior High School hosts the district’s indoor pool, lighted tennis courts and the Johnstown Performing Arts Center, a stunning, modern, state-of-the-art auditorium for musical and theatrical events.
+Johnstown Senior High School hosts the district’s indoor pool, lighted tennis courts and the Johnstown Performing Arts Center, a stunning, modern, state-of-the-art auditorium for musical and theatrical events.